 This variety of wood has a natural resistance to rot, insect attack, and moisture.
 However, with a suitable finish, white oak will give you many good years of use.
 You have the option to either paint or varnish this wood for additional protection and good looks.
 It tends to split when being nailed; hence you need to select the nail sizes appropriately.

-Salient Features Of White Oak
+Characteristics Of White Oak

 - Appearance: Medium to light brown